anthonygrees/hab_jump_node/README.md

 # Habitat Jumpstart Training - Workstation

 ## Agenda for the Workshop
- Markup : * Quick Introduction to Habitat
+* Quick Introduction to Habitat
 * Log into your workshop Linux workstation
 * Set up your Habitat Builder account
 * Build deploy a Node.js application with Habitat
 * Build deploy manage a Java/Tomcat application with Habitat
    * Bindings
    * Deploying
    * Building with Builder

 ## Setup
 On your Windows jumphost , run the following commands: